Hagerstown and Frederick Railway: Lines

-Surviving landmarks
+Remnants

+Landmarks

 The 1910 H&F Frederick Terminal and Offices in Frederick at 200 East Patrick Street survives as the former headquarters of the Frederick News-Post.
 The exit for trolleys onto Patrick Street is still visible as the main entrance.

 Beachley's Store in Braddock Heights long did duty as a store, post office, station and electrical substation.

 The Boonsboro H&F Station is now the Boonsboro Trolley Museum and opens to the public once a month.

 The former H&F Powerhouse and later Carbarn for Hagerstown still stands at the intersection of Summit and Lee Streets in that city.

 While it is now an apartment, Myersville's station on Main Street is still designated by the H&F's "MYERSVILLE" sign.